lalitkumarj/lalitkumarj.github.io/aed.md

 Class sessions will be a mix of lecture and discussion of papers.
 There will be homeworks focused on implementing algorithms.

-Class Session: MW 1-2:30, Paccar Hall
+**Class Session: MW 1-2:30, Paccar Hall 490**

-Class website:
+Class website: lalitjain.com/aed